smllqs/Allan_Gray_Challenge/README.md

 - The app calculates the HTTP stats i.e response time, bytes received etc. when the http request is made.
 - The Http stats are displayed on the world_time_view page.

+## lib
+all the program files are under the lib folder